-- Please contact the appropriate Graduate Program Director below if you have any problems with or questions about the application system:
+Please contact the appropriate Graduate Program Director below if you have any questions about your application:

-- Sharon Hayashi (firstname.lastname@example.org) for applications to the MA/PhD programs in Cinema and Media Studies.
+- Mike Zryd (email@example.com) for applications to the PhD and MA programs in Cinema and Media Studies.

-- John Greyson (email@example.com) for applications to the MFA in Production and Screenwriting.
+- Manfred Becker (firstname.lastname@example.org) for applications to the MFA program in Film.

 The application process contains 2 parts: